Cresse / Cressé

 Number of Pieces: one

-Font Shape: cruciform (unmounted)
+Font Shape: cruciform, unmounted

-Basin Interior Shape: cruciform
+Basin Interior Shape: quatrefoil

-Basin Exterior Shape: cruciform
+Basin Exterior Shape: quatrefoil

 Drainage Notes: the hole on the side may not have been part of the original stoup design